Champlain College

-Champlain College is a private college in Burlington, Vermont.
-Founded in 1878, Champlain offers on-campus undergraduate and online undergraduate courses through Champlain College Online, along with online certificate and degree programs and master's degree programs, in more than 80 subject areas.
-Champlain enrolls 2,200 undergraduate students on its Burlington, Vermont campus from 44 states and 17 countries.
+Champlain College is a private college in Burlington, Vermont, United States.
+Founded in 1878, Champlain offers on-campus undergraduate and online undergraduate courses through Champlain College Online, along with online certificate and degree programs and master's degree programs, in over 80 subject areas.
+Champlain enrolls 3,060 undergraduate students on its Burlington campus from 40 states and 18 countries.

 History

 Champlain was founded in 1878 as Burlington Business School, opened by G.W.
-Thompson, to prepare young men for “the business cares and responsibilities of life.”
+Thompson, to prepare young men for "the business cares and responsibilities of life."
 In 1884, when E. George Evans acquired the school, it became coeducational and changed its name to Queen City Business College.
-In 1905 it moved to Bank Street, and in 1910 to moved again to Main Street.
+In 1905, it moved to Bank Street, and in 1910 it moved again to Main Street.
 A. Gordon Tittemore acquired the college in 1920, and renamed it Burlington Business College.
 In 1958, the College took on its current name and moved to its present location in the Hill Section of Burlington.
 That year, it offered associate degree programs and enrolled about 60 students.

 Champlain College opened its first dormitories, Jensen and Sanders Halls, in 1965.
 It started new programs in social services in the 1970s, opened the Willett Foster Hall, home to the Engineering Technology Division, in 1982, and added the Hauke Family Campus Center in 1989.
 Champlain offered its first bachelor's degree programs in Business and Accounting in 1990; three years later it began its first online education programs.
 In 2002, Champlain launched its first master's degree program in Managing Innovation & Information Technology.